canjs/can-stache-bindings/docs/bindings.md

 <div child-attr:to="value"/>
 ```

-You can also explicitly use the [can-component::ViewModel ViewModel] with `vm:childProp:to="value"` or the element with `el:child-attr:to="value"`.

 > __Note:__ If the value being passed to the component is an object, changes to the object's properties will still be visible to the component.
 Objects are passed by reference.
 See [can-stache-bindings#OneWayBindingWithObjects One Way Binding With Objects].

 #### [can-stache-bindings.twoWay two-way]